FastMRISliceDataset#

 Bases: NamedTuple

-Data structure for identifying specific slices within MRI data files.
+Data structure containing ID and metadata of specific slices within MRI data files.

 fname: Path#